The Best Used SUVs in Canada Under $10,000

 Toyota RAV4

 The other perennial best-selling SUV in Canada is the Toyota RAV4.
-It’s not unusual to find an older model, complete with rear-mounted spare tire and side-hinged door, on Canadian roads on any given day.
+You’ll still occasionally see older models, complete with rear-mounted spare tire and side-hinged door, on Canadian roads.
 This is no doubt spurred on by the fact that Toyota has been manufacturing RAV4s in Woodstock, Ontario, since 2008.
-The same caveat applies here, too: you’re likely going to have to decide on a balance of age and odometer reading that you’re comfortable with.
-But Toyota’s reputation for safety and reliability—and the evidence provided by the thousands of these that are still on the roads—make a well-maintained example in this price range a solid bet.
+The same caveat applies here, too: RAV4s have insanely high resale values, so you’re likely going to have to decide on a balance of age and odometer reading that you’re comfortable with.
+But the automaker’s reputation for safety and reliability—and the evidence provided by the thousands of these that are still on the roads—make a well-maintained example in this price range a solid bet.

 2012 Toyota Matrix Preview summaryImage